TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

 SOAP requires less plumbing code meaning low-level, infrastructural code that connects main code modules together than REST services design.
 The Web Services Description Language describes a common set of rules to define the messages, bindings, operations and location of the service.
 SOAP web services are useful for asynchronous processing and invocation.

-## REST API Architecture — High Performance and Best Practices
+## How to Build a High Performance REST API? and Best Practices

 These are some points you have to considering when developing REST API:
 * Reduce and limit the Payload Size